-- Best Shipboard Cuisine: Regent Seven Seas is tops in this category, especially in the creative department, although Silversea, with its emphasis on preparation, has plenty to appeal to foodies as well if you want your filet rare, you'll get it rare.
-And while this may surprise some, of the mainstream lines we are most impressed by the buffet and flavorful dining room cuisine on Carnival.
-The Carnival Spirit in Alaska also boasts the Nouveau Supper Club (\$30 service charge per person), where you can enjoy just about as fine a meal as you're likely to find anywhere.
-Norwegian Cruise Line's Teppanyaki restaurant (\$25 per person charge) is also an experience not to be missed-yummy food and a show by knife-wielding chefs. - The Best Ships for Onboard Activities: The ships operated by Carnival and Royal Caribbean have rosters teeming with onboard activities that range from the sublime (such as lectures) to the ridiculous (such as contests designed to get passengers to do or say outrageous things).
-Princess's ScholarShip@Sea program is a real winner, with exciting packaged classes in such diverse subjects as photography, computers, cooking, and even ceramics, so you can make your own take-home souvenirs. - The Best Ships for Entertainment: Look to the big ships here.
+- America's Zuiderdam and Westerdam.
+Luxury line Regent Seven Seas, of course, pampers all around.
+Ditto for the very posh Silversea Cruises. - The Best Shipboard Cuisine: Regent Seven Seas is tops in this category, especially in the creative department, although Silversea, with its emphasis on preparation, has plenty to appeal to foodies as wellif you want your filet rare, you'll get it rare.
+And while this may surprise some people, of the mainstream lines, we are most impressed by the buffet and flavorful dining room cuisine on Carnival.
+The Carnival Spirit in Alaska also boasts the Nouveau Supper Club (\$30 service charge per person), where you can enjoy as fine a meal as you'll likely find anywhere.
+Norwegian Cruise Line's Teppanyaki restaurant (\$25 per person charge) is also an experience not to be missed yummy food and a show by knifewielding chefs. - The Best Ships for Onboard Activities: The ships operated by Carnival and Royal Caribbean have rosters teeming with onboard activities that range from the sublime (such as lectures) to the ridiculous (such as contests designed to get passengers to do or say outrageous things).
+Princess' ScholarShip@Sea program is a real winner, with exciting packaged classes in such diverse subjects as photography, computers, cooking, and even ceramics, so you can make your own take-home souvenirs.
+Holland America Line has particularly impressive culinary classes. - The Best Ships for Entertainment: Look to the big ships here.
 Carnival and Royal Caribbean are tops when it comes to an overall package of shows, nightclub acts, lounge performances, and audience-participation entertainment.
-Princess also offers particularly well-done-if somewhat less lavishly
+Princess also presents

-- staged-shows.
-Holland America has made recent improvements in this area including adding comedians and magicians to its roster. - The Best Ships for Whale-Watching: If the whales come close enough, you can see them from any ship in Alaska-Fran recently spotted a couple of orcas from her balcony cabin on a Holland America ship.
+- particularly well-done-if somewhat less lavishly staged-shows.
+Holland America has made recent improvements in this area, including adding comedians and magicians to its roster. - The Best Ships for Whale-Watching: If the whales come close enough, you can see them from any ship in Alaska-Fran spotted a couple of orcas from her balcony cabin on a Holland America ship.
 But smaller ships-such as those operated by Cruise West, Lindblad, and American Safari-might actually change course to follow a whale.
 Get your cameras and binoculars ready! - The Best Ships for Cruisetours: With their own fleets of deluxe motorcoaches and railcars, Princess, Holland America, and more recently Royal Caribbean Cruises (which owns Royal Caribbean and Celebrity) are the market leaders in getting you into the Interior of Alaska, either before or after your cruise.
-Princess and Holland America also own lodges and hotels, and some of the other lines actually buy their land product components from these lines.
-One of Holland America's strengths is its 3- and 4-night cruises combined with an Alaska/Yukon land package.
-The company offers exclusive entry into the Yukon's Kluane National Park, and they've added another Yukon gem-Tombstone Territorial Park, near Dawson City, a region of staggering wilderness beauty, Native architecture, stunning vistas, and wildlife.
+Princess and Holland America also own lodges and hotels, and some of the other lines actually buy their landproduct components from these lines.
+One of Holland America's strengths is its shortened 3- and 4night cruises combined with an Alaska/Yukon land package (you get on a regular 7-night cruise, but disembark early to continue on your land tour).
+The company offers exclusive entry into the Yukon's Kluane National Park, and another Yukon gem has been added-Tombstone Territorial Park, near Dawson City, a region of staggering wilderness beauty, Native architecture, stunning vistas, and wildlife.
 Princess is arguably stronger in 7-night Gulf of Alaska cruises in conjunction with Denali/Fairbanks or Kenai Peninsula cruisetour arrangements.